federatedsecure/whitepaper/README.md

 Regarding FOSS, the software comes with a permissive MIT license.
 The IP is owned by LMU Munich, a very reputable university and non-profit institution by the State of Bavaria under German and Bavarian law.

 Regarding availability, there is a project website, a dedicated GitHub organization with a dashboard and structured repositories, a number of easy-to-install PyPI packages, and this whitepaper.

+# 5. Conclusions

+To conclude, “Federated Secure Computing” is both an initiative and a middleware aiming to make PPC available to small and medium enterprises, startups, research and teaching institutions, and government agencies.
+The technology is available as free and open source software backed by Ludwig-Maximilians-Universität München and funded by Stifterverband.

+We hope this whitepaper enables anyone to join the Federated Secure Computing ecosystem.
+We welcome use cases from both the public and private sectors.
+We invite contributions to the codebase.